bandanna2k/parkrun-stats/README.md

 - Bug - Why is the deltas on the pIndex a bit weird.

-- Weekly Results - Assume next event number

 - Unique runners at course

-- Change 'How are we doing test to assume next event number'

 - Add stop dates as java code